FriendsOfSymfony/FOSUserBundle/Resources/doc/overriding_templates.md

 the bundle.
 Although the template names are not configurable, the Symfony2 framework provides two ways to override the templates of a bundle.

-1. Define a new template of the same name in the `app/Resources` directory
+1. Define a new template of the same name in the `app/Resources` directory, e.g. `app/Resources/FOSUserBundle/views/Security/login.html.twig`
 2. Create a new bundle that is defined as a child of `FOSUserBundle`

 ### Example: Overriding The Default layout.html.twig